Money Supply and the Central Bank's Balance Sheet

 - currency, which is held by the public,

 - federal government's bank account, which the federal bank uses just as anyone would use their own checking account, depositing its revenues, mostly in the form of tax revenues, into its account, and paying its bills, mostly in electronic format;

 - commercial bank accounts, otherwise known as reserves, where commercial banks keep their deposits with the Fed.
 Vault cash, which is cash held in the banks' vaults, is also part of the commercial banks' reserves, because the cash is used to service its customers.

 Reserves can be further classified as either required reserves or excess reserves.
-Required reserves are those reserves that banks must hold as a legal minimum to ensure their financial soundness while excess reserves is any amount above the required reserves, which banks keep to conduct their daily business or because they failed to lend allit out.
+Required reserves are reserves banks must hold as a legal minimum to ensure their financial soundness while excess reserves is the amount exceeding the required reserves, which banks keep to conduct their daily business or because they failed to lend it.

 Because changes in the supply of money are revealed in the central bank's balance sheet, the balance sheet is the most important item that the central bank discloses.
 The Federal Reserve and most other central banks publish their balance sheets weekly as a way to maintain transparency.
 When a central bank fails to publish its balance sheet, it often indicates trouble, usually in the form of increasing the supply of money at the behest of politicians.

 The quantity of money in any economy is determined by the monetary base, which are the banking reserves and currency held by the public.
 In other words, the monetary base consists of the actual quantity of money.
 However, because money also has velocity, in that the same dollar is used in multiple transactions over time, the monetary base is often called high-powered money because the total value of all financial transactions is a multiple of the monetary base.